aronarts/SimplygonPBRExample/README.md

 ==================================

 ## Introduction
 This example shows how you can cast custom shaders using Simplygon through the Maya plugin.
+The output material is mapped back into a cgfx shader material as well.

 ## Requirements
 - Simplygon 7.0.1441 or greater.